 In addition ot using an agile development methodology, Reach1to1 also uses the following principles:

-to build and deliver custom-built solutions that automate business processes in a way that maintains the high levels of flexibility, scalability and efficiency that is required especially by evolving enterprises.
+We follow these principles to build and deliver custom-built solutions that automate business processes in a way that maintains the high levels of flexibility, scalability and efficiency that is required especially by evolving enterprises.